CrayLabs/SmartSim/doc/experiment.rst

 To create an ``Orchestrator`` that shares compute resources with a ``Model`` SmartSim entity, use the ``model.colocate_db()`` helper method accessible after a ``Model`` object has been initialized.
-This function instructs SmartSim to launch a database on the simulation compute nodes.
+This function instructs SmartSim to launch a database on the application compute nodes.
 A database object is not returned from a ``model.colocate_db()`` instruction, and subsequent interactions with the colocated Orchestrator are handled through the :ref:`Model API<model_api>`.